WillD071/Overgrowth/README.md

 Two watchdog processes watch each other and a payload, constantly ensuring that everything is always running.
 Upon the first run as an administrator, it sets up all the persistence techniques, monitors to ensure they remain in place, and grants permissions on the registry keys so they can be edited by anyone in the future.

-Once the user restarts, the watchdog no longer runs as a superuser but continues to ensure that the binaries are running and that all persistence techniques are checked and corrected if changed.
-The watchdog also tries to prevent shutdown or restart events, though this hasn't been tested extensively yet.

 ## How to Use:

 1. **Set up `config.cs`**